hariprasath-v/Dphi-Data-Sprint-37-Medical-Insurance-Cost/README.md

 # Dphi-Data-Sprint-37-Medical-Insurance-Cost

-# This competition was hosted on Dphi website.
+# This competition was hosted on the Dphi website.

 # Overview
 ## To Estimate the individual medical costs of customers who have bought the health insurance.